-Overall ecosystem resilience in Carmarthenshire is generally higher in the north east and south east of the county which reflects a greater diversity of semi-natural habitats in these areas.
-Resilience is lower in areas where the diversity, extent and connectivity of habitats is poorer.
-As part of the production of a State of Nature Report for the county by the Carmarthenshire Nature Partnership - and by building existing information - a map of the county will be produced that considers the Diversity, Extent and Connectivity attributes of ecosystem resilience.
-This will help inform where future action should be focused.
+Overall ecosystem resilience in Carmarthenshire is higher in the north east and south east of the county which reflects a greater diversity of semi-natural habitats in these areas.
+Resilience is lower in areas where the diversity, and connectivity of habitats is poorer.